Why the Rolling Stones Were Censored During Super Bowl Show

 Even given the Super Bowl's status as one of the year's biggest appointment-viewing programs and the league's need to satisfy the widest possible audience, nitpicking over vaguely profane Stones lyrics seemed like pretty minor stuff.
 At the time, however, the NFL wasn't willing to take any chances: two years before, they'd found themselves facing a whirlwind of criticism after a halftime show featuring Janet Jackson and Justin Timberlake ended with Jackson's exposed breast.

-The Stones didn't put up too much of a fuss, agreeing to have singer Mick Jagger's mic dialed down during those particular lines, but they made their displeasure known after an NFL spokesperson alleged that not only was the band aware they'd be censored, but they were "fine with it."
+The Rolling Stones didn't put up too much of a fuss, agreeing to have singer Mick Jagger's mic dialed down during those particular lines, but they made their displeasure known after an NFL spokesperson alleged that not only was the band aware they'd be censored, but they were "fine with it."

-Of course, as Stones fans are aware, the Super Bowl was far from their first brush with television censorship.
+Of course, as Rolling Stones fans are aware, the Super Bowl was far from their first brush with television censorship.
 In fact, they were famously forced to alter the lyrics to their 1967 single "Let's Spend the Night Together" during a Jan.
 15, 1967 performance on The Ed Sullivan Show — an episode that, coincidentally, aired the same day as the very first Super Bowl.

-That wasn't an occasion that the band specifically referenced from the stage during Super Bowl XL, but Jagger did offer a wry nod to the Stones' veteran status before they launched into "Satisfaction."
+That wasn't an occasion that the band specifically referenced from the stage during Super Bowl XL, but Jagger did offer a wry nod to the Rolling Stones' veteran status before they launched into "Satisfaction."
 "Here's one," he quipped, "we could have done at Super Bowl I."